Ollivier-Ricci curvature and the spectrum of the normalized graph Laplace operator: The normalized Laplace operator, neighborhood graphs, and Ollivier-Ricci curvature

 \end{Def} The measure $m_x(\cdot)$ can also be considered as the distribution of a $1$-step random walk starting from $x$.
 We will choose

 in the following.
 Note that $x\sim x$ is possible when $x$ has a loop.
-With this family of probability measures $\{m_x(\cdot)\}$, $\Delta$ is just the normalized graph Laplace operator studied in Grigoryan \cite{Grigoryan} and Bauer-Jost \cite{BJ} and is unitarily equivalent to the Laplace operator studied in Chung \cite{Chung}. \begin{Rmk} On a graph $G$ without loops, we can also consider a lazy random walk.
+On a graph $G$ without loops, we can also consider a lazy random walk.
 A lazy random walk is a random walk that does not move with a certain probability, i.e. for some $x$ we might have $m_x(x)\neq 0$.
-In this case, the lazy random walk on $G$ is equivalent to the usual random walk on the graph $G^{\mathrm{lazy}}$ that is obtained from $G$ by adding for every vertex $x$ a loop with a weight $d_xm_x(x)$.
+In this case, the lazy random walk on $G$ is equivalent to the usual random walk on the graph $G^{\mathrm{lazy}}$ that is obtained from $G$ by adding for every vertex $x$ a loop with the weight $(d_x+m_x(x)) m_x(x)$, where $d_x$ is the degree of $x$ in $G$.